-[84] Further submissions were received Kilmarston Developments Limited and Kilmarston Properties Limited submission.
+- [83] Further submissions were received Kilmarston Developments Limited and Kilmarston Properties Limited submission.
 Four submissions were received in support of the proposed district plan changes over the land, and six submissions were received in opposition to the proposed district plan changes over the land.

-[85] I do not propose to address matters raised in the submissions in support of the proposal.
+- [84] I do not propose to address matters raised in the submissions in support of the proposal.
 The submissions in opposition of the proposed activities were received from:

 - (a) Adam Groenewegen

 - (b) Janine Hearn

 - (c) Carol Anderson

 - (d) Graeme Doherty

 - (e) Forest & Bird

 - (f) Jo McKenzie

-[86] As the majority of the submissions in opposition of the PDP provisions over the submitters land.
+- [85] As the majority of the submissions in opposition of the PDP provisions over the submitters land will be addressed in Hearing Streams 6, 7 and 8, I have only considered the submission from Forest & Bird for Hearing Stream 2.

+- [86] Forest & Bird are concerned with the level of vegetation clearance to enable development of the proposed MRZ land as they deem this to be incompatible with s31(1)(b)(iii) of the RMA.
+As outlined under paragraphs 12 to 13 and 50, the

+submitters land benefits from having a consented environment where vegetation clearance has been provided for as a permitted activity under a COC.

-[87] I have summarised these matters in my evidence and provided an assessment of the proposed district plan change against relevant Part 2 matters, including Sections 6, 7 and 8.
+I have summarised these matters in my evidence and provided an [87] assessment of the proposed district plan change against relevant Part 2 matters, including Sections 6, 7 and 8.